-On a long voyage across India, an Australian woman meets a local boy and soon discovers how vastly different their two worlds are.
+On a voyage across India, a traveler hears a local boy’s story and discovers how different their worlds are.

 A sleeper carriage on an Indian train is a place where you can fully immerse yourself in what it means to be alive.
 The rich tapestry of life, on show for all who pass through the narrow corridors, is inevitably rolled out on the floor for the unlucky latecomer unable to find an empty bed.
 One’s senses are constantly overstimulated in India, and this is no less true aboard a train.
 There is ceaseless noise; the clatter of the train on the tracks, the whirling overhead fans, babies crying, men chanting chai, chai over and over and over.
 Smells; spicy samosas on offer day and night, burning plastic wafting in through open windows, bodies everywhere.
 Sights; never-ending cities that blend into one another, workers and families pausing to observe the train as they walk along the tracks, hijra walking the corridors, offering blessings in exchange for rupee notes.